LGBTQ people in prison: Canada

+Within US prisons, the mental health of LGBTQ persons has been shown to suffer, with a higher rate rate of mental illness and a lower likelihood of seeking healthcare, according to a 2016 survey.
+Efforts have been made to connect the prevalence of housing loss due to family rejection with correlated increased mental health issues and a higher rate of incarceration in Federal and State prisons.

 Hungary

 Hungary has compulsory HIV testing, which is part of the Ministry of Health regulations, which requires prostitutes, homosexuals, and prisoners be tested for HIV.
 When prisoners are found to be HIV positive they are taken to a special unit in Budapest.
 Units for HIV positive prisoners are staffed with individuals who are trained and who understand the problems of HIV.
 Specialized treatment of HIV are only available at one hospital in Budapest.
 HIV treatment for prisoners is paid for by the state-owned National Health Insurance Fund.
 These prisoners have their own cells with their own showers, a community room with games, and a social worker available to them.
 Post test counseling is also provided.

+New Zealand

+In a study in New Zealand, Transgender people in prisons were shown to be more likely to have previous experience with abuse, and a higher rate of incarceration.
+However, the NZ government has declared support for gender affirming healthcare for incarcerated persons, as well as gender-affirming clothing.
+NZ Researchers have attempted to connect gender dysphoria to mental health issues amongst transgender persons in prison as described by the Minority stress model often used in the study of LGBTQ mental health issues, which describes the intersectionality of minority issues and their impact on a group's mental well-being.